 The Bill's provisions regarding ATRF say:

-This agreement must take effect no later than June 30, 2020, and the transfer of investment management services must be complete as soon as possible and no later than December 31, 2021.
+- This agreement must take effect no later than June 30, 2020, and the transfer of investment management services must be complete as soon as possible and no later than December 31, 2021.

-The legislation made no changes to the plan itself.
+- The legislation made no changes to the plan itself.
 ATRF will continue to be the trustee for the plan and will continue to manage the administration of the pension.
-The Board remains in control of determining how the pension fund is invested at a strategic level, as well as retaining ownership of the plan's assets.
+The ATRF Board remains in control of determining how the pension fund is invested at a strategic level, as well as retaining ownership of the plan's assets.
 Currently, plans are being developed to deal with how the fund assets will be transferred to AIMCo, which is anticipated to take place throughout 2021.

 View the Frequently Asked Questions for ATRF members.